Interpersonal Psychotherapy

 Interpersonal psychotherapy can be effective for many clients.
 However, the qualities of the provider may impact a client's experiences with the treatment.
 Below are several attributes that may be valuable to have in a provider.

-The ability to identify interpersonal challenges
+The ability to identify challenges

 Taking note of existing interpersonal challenges is the foundation of interpersonal psychotherapy.
-Being able to ask direct questions, understand relationship patterns, and help clients divulge information can be advantageous qualities for an interpersonal therapist.
-In addition, after challenges are identified, the therapist may help the client rank them from the highest priority to the lowest.
+Being able to ask direct questions, understand relationship patterns, and help clients divulge information can be advantageous qualities for an interpersonal psychotherapist.
+In addition, after challenges are identified, the psychotherapist may help the client rank them from the highest priority to the lowest.
 Ranking allows the specialist to determine what skills and techniques to try first.

 The ability to understand communication styles

 When interpersonal psychotherapists work with a client, they often observe how the client communicates with them and may ask questions about their communication with partners, friends, and family.
-Communication styles can help the therapist tailor their strategies so the client can understand and relate to them.
+Communication styles can help the psychotherapist tailor their strategies so the client can understand and relate to them.
 In addition, communication can be essential to many relationships, so learning new communication techniques can help clients improve relationships.

 Active listening skills